alex-shrk/BullsAndCows/README.md

-# Bulls And Cows game on jsp and servlets with css and js
+# Bulls And Cows web-game
+Use jsp and servlets with js,css,html on WEB